 OFF-ROADING and COMPETITION

 Cory is no stranger to off-roading or competition.
-He built and raced off-road trucks and was invited to compete in FourWheeler Magazine's invite-only "Top Truck Challenge" competition.
-He won both the Canadian "WeRock" rock crawling championship and competed in the WeRock World Championships in Las Vegas in 2006.
+He built and raced off-road trucks for 15yrs and was invited to compete in FourWheeler Magazine's invite-only "Top Truck Challenge" competition.
+He won both the Canadian "WERock" rock crawling championship and competed in the WERock World Championships in Las Vegas in 2006.

 THE ROAD TO THE 2014 BMW MOTORRAD GS TROPHY

-After the StumpJumper Desert 100 race, Cory has been focused on qualifying for the 2014 GS Trophy.
+Cory focused on qualifying for the 2014 GS Trophy.
 He competed and won the Ontario GS Challenge in June 2013, securing a spot on Team Canada for the 2014 GS Trophy.
 Cory's good friend Matt Wareing qualified for the team as well by winning the Rocky Mountain GS Challenge in Alberta.

-Throughout the winter, Cory is focused on continued sales for Camel Tank and expanding Camel ADV Products.
+Cory is focused on continued sales for Camel Tank line as well as expanding the already growing Camel ADV hard parts line too.
 Keep in touch with updates and learn more about adventure riding through the Camel ADV Facebook Page.